 Benefits For Employees

-3. Productivity — According to a Statista survey, about 60% of respondents report that remote work positively impacts developer productivity.
+3. Productivity.
+According to a Statista survey, about 60% of developers report that remote work has positively impacted their productivity.

 Principal Challenges to Hire Remote Developers

-Although hiring remote developers has a wide range of benefits, you may face some problems.
-In the following subsections, we’ll break down the most significant ones.
+Although hiring remotely has a wide range of benefits, you may face some issues as well.
+Let’s consider the most significant ones.

 Creating and Managing Job Postings

-Most businesses fear the quality of service when hiring remote developers.
-When you post your requirement for remote developers, you’re likely to receive a lot of requests and get overwhelmed by the options available.
+After posting your requirements for remote developers, you’re likely to receive a lot of requests and get overwhelmed by the options available.
 Therefore, selecting quality developers can be a tedious task.

 Before signing a contract with a developer or remote service company, carefully evaluate and test the candidate’s coding abilities and general technical knowledge.
 This will help you avoid the potential problem of hiring an incompetent developer.
-We’ll comprehensively describe how to choose the best remote developer and what to look for below.
+Further in our guide, we’ll comprehensively describe how to hire the best remote software developers and what to look for.

-Entrusting the development of your project to inexperienced developers can lead to cost overruns, missed deadlines, and many other problems.
-If you hire remote programmers with less experience at lower rates, you may end up spending more money due to errors, delays, and other issues that occur during the development process.
-You can avoid overspending by working with an experienced, flexible offshore or dedicated software development company.
+If you hire inexperienced remote programmers at lower rates, you may end up spending more money due to errors, delays, and other issues that occur during the development process.
+You can avoid overspending by working with a skilled, flexible offshore or dedicated software development company like JayDevs.